H-M-H/Weylus/Readme.md

 nvidia drivers need to be installed.

 #### Weylus as Second Screen
-On Linux Weylus can be used to turn your tablet into a second screen if your hardware supports it.
+There are a few possibilities to use Weylus to turn your tablet into a second screen.

+##### Intel GPU on Xorg with Intel drivers
+Intel's drivers support creating virtual outputs that can be configured via xrandr.

 But first a word of warning: The following configuration may break starting the X server.
 This means you might end up without a graphical login or X may get stuck and just display a black screen.
 So